jamestewartjr/birthday-countdown/README.md

 # DOT Birthday Countdown

-The purpose of this project is to help members of DOT establish their skills by co-creating on a birthday countdown of significant figures.
+The purpose of this project is to be a birthday countdown of influential public persons.

 ## Context